wynioux/macOS-GateKeeper-Helper/README.md

 - To fix "Example-App is damaged and can't opened.
 You should move it to the Trash." messages.

-- To fix "Exaple-App.pkg can't be opened because it is from an unidentified developer." messages.
+- To fix "Example-App.pkg can't be opened because it is from an unidentified developer." messages.

 ## 🎈 Usage <a name="usage"></a>